 Dromoland Castle, Clare

-“Expensive but worth every cent, we stayed in Dromoland Castle with the kids a few years ago over Easter.
-They organised kids activities including cookery classes in the kitchen, have on-site pool, tennis, go karts, golf course and golf cart ride for kids.
-And best of all we got chocolates on our pillows and the kids got little packets of Natural Confectionery jellies.” – Michelle
+“Expensive but worth every cent – we stayed in Dromoland Castle with the kids a few years ago over Easter.
+They organised kids activities, including cookery classes in the kitchen, and have on-site pool, tennis, go karts, golf course and golf cart ride for kids.
+And best of all, we got chocolates on our pillows and the kids got little packets of Natural Confectionery jellies.” – Michelle, mum of two.

 We Love: The indulgent treat that is this hotel.
 So much for kids to do during school holidays.